Excel 2010: Back up the file to another partition at the same time

 A second option would be to add the development tools to the ribbon.
 For that one goes over File > Options > Ribbon to adjust.

-Following View offers the VBA-Environment when starting:
+Following View offers the VBA-Surroundings when starting:

 Option Explicit